 The shuttle can be found just outside Terminal 2A and 2B.
 The bus 100E leaves from the BKK station situated at the center of the two terminals.
 For the 200E, go to the bus stop just outside Terminal 2.

-Airport Bus Shuttle v Taxi Service
+Budapest Airport Shuttle v Taxi Service

 The shuttle service at the Budapest Airport of Liszt Ferenc, is affordable, but it comes with some drawbacks: you need to wait for around 20 minutes until the next bus arrives.
 Some people might not be so eager to wait, especially after a long flight.
 Also, going by taxi is probably quicker, and of course, with a taxi you get the door-to-door service that you’re paying for.